 Here’s a wonderful video that shows what it’s like to live with sensory processing disorder – something our family knows all too well.

 Our new fridge poster encourages the whole family to remember what we’re grateful for – and it was created by our 12-year-old daughter, Sarah!

 When should your preteen or teen get a cell phone?
 Here’s how we made our decision and the good things that have come from it.

-Our family’s trip to a local art festival, where Sarah entered some of her work, showed us how personal art can be – and introduced us to a “drum painter!”
+Our family’s trip to a local art festival, where Ashar entered some of her work, showed us how personal art can be – and introduced us to a “drum painter!”